balena-io/docs/pages/management/applications.md

 ### Restart Application

 The *Restart Application* action will restart the application container on selected devices that are currently online.
-It should be noted that these action notifications are not queued up, so if a device is offline when the action is triggered the application not be restarted when it comes back online.
+It should be noted that these action notifications are not queued up, so if a device is offline when the action is triggered the application will not be restarted when it comes back online.

 ### Grant Support Access